HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 On Aug.
 29, 2003, the CNSC "concluded that the project, taking into account the appropriate mitigation measures, is not likely to cause significant adverse environmental effects".

 > View CNSC Release (Aug.
-29, 2003) external link
+29, 2003)

-> Download CNSC Hearing Transcript external link (PDF)
+> Download CNSC Hearing Transcript (PDF)

 > See also: CNSC announces hearing on Environmental Assessment Guidelines for the proposed construction of the Cigar Lake uranium mine